Healthy Homes Assessment Bridge Pā

 building insulation inspection

-A dry and warm house is a healthy house
+A warm dry house is a healthy house

 Insulation Bridge Pā

-Insulation needs to meet the R-values that are appropriate for your region.
+Insulation needs to be in compliance with the R-values for your area

-• Zone 1 Zone 1 Auckland & Northland Ceiling R 2.9 and underfloor R 1.3
+• Zone 1 Zone 1 Auckland & Northland - ceiling R 2.9 and underfloor R 1.3

-• Zone 2 – the remainder area of North Island except Taupo and the Central Plateau – ceiling R 2.9, underfloor R 1.3
+• Zone 2 – all part of North Island except Taupo and the Central Plateau – ceiling R 2.9 and underfloor R 1.3

-• Zone 3 Zone 3 North Island Taupo, Central Plateau and all of the South Island – ceiling R 3.3 (underfloor R 1.3
+• Zone 3 - North Island Taupo, Central Plateau and the entire South Island – ceiling R 3.3, underfloor R 1.3

 Bridge Pā Moisture Ingress & Drainage

-Learn more about this Healthy Homes moisture ingress and drainage standard.
+Learn more about the Healthy Homes moisture ingress and drainage quality.

 moisture ingress and drainage inspection